Skip to main content

 number

-The minimum value for the input.When not provided, Algolia determines the minimum from the values of the attribute you specified in the attribute prop.
+The minimum value for the range.If not set, Algolia determines it based on the lowest value of the attribute prop.

 JavaScript